TAA Funded Training Application process

 By this step you will have already discussed training options with a TAA representative.
 You will now need to choose which training facility and course you intend to apply for.
 Please obtain an acceptance letter from that training facility which indicates the name of the program, cost, and program start date.

-After you have completed the above steps, contact Mr. Al Sharr at the CareerLink® office in Scranton at 570-344-5959 to be scheduled for an appointment to complete your WIA application.
+After you have completed the above steps, contact the CareerLink® office in Scranton at 570-963-4671 to be scheduled for an appointment to complete your WIOA application.
 You will be required to bring certain documents to this meeting.
 These documents will include the following: Birth Certificate (if unavailable Passport, Baptismal Certificate or DD-214 can be substituted), Valid PA Driver’s License or PA Identification Card, Social Security Card.
-Bring your individual determination which states you are eligible for TAA benefits.
+Bring your individual determination which states you are eligible for TAA benefits (Form 857 issued by Unemployment).
+You can obtain your individual trade determination by calling unemployment at the Following #: 888-313-7284. unemployment only accepts phone calls on Monday, Tuesday and Thursday. if you are unable to reach unemployment from home the CareerLink has direct line telephones to Unemployment,

 Step 7 – Schedule and Complete Basic Assessment Test

-At your meeting with Mr. Al Sharr, you will schedule a time and date to complete the WIN Assessment Test.
-The assessment is taken on a computer and tests three areas, Reading for Information, Applied Mathematics, and Locating Information.
+You will need to schedule a time and date to complete the WIN Assessment Test.
+The assessment is taken on a computer and tests three areas: Reading for Information, Applied Mathematics, and Locating Information.

 Step 8 – Complete Application for TAA Funded Training with TAA Representative